Module 5.1: EKS Architecture & Control Plane

 | Public + Private | Node -> ENI -> API (VPC internal) | Anywhere (CIDR restrict) | High | No |

 War Story: The fintech failure described in the opening was exactly the “public only” pattern.
 When they switched to public + private with CIDR restrictions, their node fleet became completely independent of NAT Gateway health for control plane communication.
-The same data pipeline explosion that previously caused a four-hour outage became a non-event the next time it happened — nodes never noticed because they were talking to the control plane through the private ENIs.
+The same data pipeline explosion that previously caused a four-hour outage became a non-event the next time it happened — nodes were unaffected from a control plane communication perspective because they were talking to the control plane through the private ENIs.

 Pause and predict: A developer using a laptop connected to the corporate VPN (which has a route to the VPC) tries to run